Skip to content

 Breakfast in the Pearl

-Wake up with a cup of artisanal coffee from the champion bean-slingers at Barista, whose expert espresso pulls and latte art have earned national awards.
+Start your day in Northwest Portland and wake up with a cup of artisanal coffee from the champion bean-slingers at Barista, whose expert espresso pulls and latte art have earned national awards.
 Follow the sweet smells wafting from nearby Nuvrei to find flaky almond croissants, chewy chocolate macarons and other authentic French pastries.
 At sunny Lovejoy Bakers, eggy breakfast dishes star alongside warm loaves of bread and picnic-perfect sandwiches — think grilled eggplant and fresh mozzarella served with scoops of potato salad.

 Beloved by local chefs for its deep selection of Mediterranean imports and gourmet deli dishes, World Foods is a great place to pick up global snacks, from kumquats and olives to cheese and charcuterie.
-Better yet, create your own lavish Lebanese meze plate with items like house-made hummus, spinach pies and stuffed grape leaves.
+Better yet, create your own lavish Lebanese mezze plate with items like house-made hummus, spinach pies and stuffed grape leaves.

 When you’ve gathered your goods, take your pick from three prime Pearl District parks: The Fields, which features an off-leash dog area; Jamison Square, home to a cascading water feature and kid-friendly splash pool; and Tanner Springs, a lush square of native wetlands.
 All three options are just a few blocks apart.